 - Third milestone: The final 25% will be invoiced at the end of development, prior to project hand-over

 Alternative payment schedules may be discussed prior to acceptance of a project.
 Payment terms are strictly within thirty (30) days of invoice.
 Milestone invoices must be paid before development continues on subsequent milestones.

-Unless previously agreed in writing, payment in full is required before Creadyne will upload a website to the client's host, or provide technical or design files.
+Unless previously agreed in writing, payment in full is required before Creadyne will upload a website to the partner's host, or provide technical or design files.

 If any sum payable is not paid on or before the due date for payment, Creadyne reserves the right to suspend all services and access, at its discretion.
 We have a zero-tolerance policy on delinquent accounts.

 Fees and Scope

 Prior to acceptance of a project, Creadyne will discuss project scope with the partner and prepare a quote accordingly.

 On acceptance of a project and prior to beginning the design phase, Creadyne will provide the partner with a Software Requirements Specifications (SRS) document.
 This document details the technical and creative parameters of the project that Creadyne will undertake to fulfill.
 Once approved by the partner, the contents of the SRS document define the project's scope in its entirety.

 In the event that the feature set defined in the SRS differs markedly from that discussed prior to acceptance of the project, Creadyne reserves the right to issue an amended quote.
 The partner may either accept this quote or, in consultation with Creadyne, modify the feature set defined in the SRS to reach a mutually agreeable solution.